What is minoxidil and does it really help with hair loss? Find out everything you need to know about minoxidil here.

 Active substance Minoxidilwhich was planned to combat high blood pressure!

-In some tests, subjects with hair loss, increased hair Hair growth This led to research being directed towards hair loss.
-Does minoxidil really work and are there other active ingredients that help for hair loss and hair growth?
+In some tests, subjects with hair loss, increased hair Hair Growth This led to research being directed towards hair loss.
+Does minoxidil really work and are there other active ingredients that help against hair loss and hair growth?

 What is Minoxidil?

 A quick Google search will show you that minoxidil is also an oral medication for blood pressure - which is exactly how it has been found to help with hair growth.
 "Minoxidil was originally developed in the early 1960s as an oral treatment for high blood pressure, a condition for which it is still used, albeit rarely," explains Kim D Edhegard, a Virginia dermatologist.
 "In one of the first trials for treating blood pressure, it was found to have the curious side effect of hair growth."
-After a few decades of research, the FDA approved topical minoxidil in the late 1980s to treat male pattern hair loss (and thus Rogaine was banned in the 1990s because of Hair loss in women born.
+After a few decades of research, the FDA approved topical minoxidil in the late 1980s to treat male hair loss (and thus Rogaine was born in the 1990s for hair loss in women.

 Today, it is available in both 2% - and 5% - formulations, in both liquid (scalp drops) and foam formulations.
 "Minoxidil is a topical medication that is applied to the scalp to stimulate new hair growth in men and women with hair loss," explains Samantha Fisher, a Florida dermatologist.